FlorianPfisterer/2D-LSTM-Seq2Seq/README.md

 # 2D-LSTM Seq2Seq Model
 This repository contains a PyTorch implementation of a 2D-LSTM model for sequence-to-sequence learning.

-It also contains code to apply the 2D-LSTM to neural machine translation (NMT) based on the paper ["Towards two-dimensional sequence to sequence model in neural machine translation"](https://arxiv.org/abs/1810.03975) by Parnia Bahar, Christopher Brix and Hermann Ney.
+In addition, it contains code to apply the 2D-LSTM to neural machine translation (NMT) based on the paper ["Towards two-dimensional sequence to sequence model in neural machine translation"](https://arxiv.org/abs/1810.03975) by Parnia Bahar, Christopher Brix and Hermann Ney.